Learning Relevant Contextual Variables Within Bayesian Optimization: Related work

 \paragraph{High-dimensional BO.}

 Due to the curse of dimensionality, the performance of standard BO is severely degraded when applied in high-dimensional input spaces.
-To tackle this problem, most proposed approaches either aim at carrying out BO in a lower-dimensional space instead of the original, or work with a structured GP surrogate.
-The former can be achieved for instance in a data-agnostic manner, by randomly dropping dimensions of the problem~\citep{li2018high} or considering tree-like random decompositions~\citep{ziomek2023random}.
+To tackle this problem, most approaches either aim at carrying out BO in a lower-dimensional space instead of the original or work with a structured GP surrogate.
+A lower-dimensional subspace can be found in a data-agnostic manner, for instance by randomly dropping dimensions of the problem~\citep{li2018high} or considering tree-like random decompositions~\citep{ziomek2023random}.
 Data-driven methods based on various measures of feature relevance have also been proposed~\citep{Spagnol2019sensibo,shen2021vsbo}.
-These methods have the drawback of having to assign a value to the dropped variables for evaluation, which the proposed method alleviates, as the non-selected contextual variables are sampled from their reference distribution.
-As for the structured surrogate methods, they encode structural information about the objective, for instance using an additive kernel, together with an acquisition function which is additive under the provided decomposition~\citep{rolland_2018_additivebo}.
-Finally, a recent line of work proposed using a sparsity-enforcing GP surrogate, equipped with a horseshoe prior on the squared inverse lengthscales~\citep{eriksson_21_saasbo, eriksson_2023_sparsebo}.
+In contrast, structured surrogate methods encode structural information about the objective, for instance using an additive kernel, yielding an acquisition function that is additive under the provided decomposition~\citep{rolland_2018_additivebo}.
+Finally,~\cite{eriksson_21_saasbo} and~\cite{eriksson_2023_sparsebo} proposed using a sparsity-enforcing GP surrogate, equipped with a heavy-tailed horseshoe prior on the squared inverse lengthscales.

 \paragraph{Cost-aware BO.}